amstalks/simpleGo.js/README.md

 # simpleGo.js
 A simple implementation of **Go game** in plain HTML, CSS and JavaScript.
+The project is still under development.

 ## Introduction
 > Go is an abstract strategy board game for two players in which the aim is to surround more territory than the opponent.
 The game was invented in China more than 2,500 years ago and is believed to be the oldest board game continuously played to the present day.

 #### References:
 - <https://www.britannica.com/topic/go-game>
 - <https://gomagic.org/how-to-play-go-rules>
 - <https://playgo.to/index.html#/en/intro>